 We will provide participants with the overall findings of the study when analysis of information from the study is completed.

 Based on information we learn about a participant’s personal or family medical history or from the laboratory tests done on DNA from the saliva or chordoma samples, we may re-contact a participant and invite him/her, and possibly some close relatives, to participate in a separate clinical study related to the development of chordoma.
 If we re-contact people about the clinical study, they can decide at that time whether they want to participate in it.

 To participate in the Non-Familial Chordoma study, a person must be:

 If the individuals with chordoma are between the ages of 6 and 17 years of age, a parent can serve as a proxy for them and complete the personal and family medical history questionnaire.
 A parent may also help them collect the saliva sample.

-If only one person in your family has ever been diagnosed with chordoma and you are interested in contributing to research on non-familial chordoma, please complete and submit the Non-Familial Chordoma study form.
-A research nurse will get back to you in a few days.
+If only one person in your family has ever been diagnosed with chordoma and you are interested in contributing to research on non-familial chordoma, please email Ms. Stephanie Steinbart, our research nurse, or call her toll-free 1-800-518-8474.